IB IA Tutors

 Some more Tips from IB IA Tutors

-►Our ib IA tutors suggest considering the IA to be an open-ended rather than a closed inquiry.
-You don’t need to know how your IA will turn out or what you will conclude until your analysis is Pennsylvania International Academy. | www.piacademy.org complete.
-It is one thing to have a focus (essential for the IA) but it is another thing entirely to reach your overall conclusion before collecting your data.
+►Our IB IA tutors suggest considering the IA to be an open-ended rather than a closed inquiry.
+You don’t need to know how your IA will turn out or what you will conclude until your analysis is complete.
+It is one thing to have a focus (essential for the IA), but it is another thing entirely to reach your overall conclusion before collecting your data.

-► Most IA’s whether written or oral ask you to develop your thesis or hypothesis before proceeding with your inquiry.
+► Most IAs, whether written or oral, ask you to develop your thesis or hypothesis before proceeding with your inquiry.
 Make certain this foundation statement allows for a legitimate quest rather than a dead-end pursuit.
-Intending to solve the Kennedy assassination once-and-for-all is doomed to failure.
+Intending to solve the Kennedy assassination once and for all is doomed to failure.
 As would be to establish the precise impact of global warming on the world ecology.
 Don’t be afraid at the end of the IA quest to disprove your own theory or hypothesis.
-Some of the best IA’s uncover new information that disproves conventional wisdom or prior findings.
-Our IB Online Tutors can guide you in this
+Some of the best IAs uncover new information that disproves conventional wisdom or prior findings.
+Our IB Online Tutors can guide you in this.

 Control the bias